PudduAl/UE4-Gameplay-Prototype/README.md

 - Full level with tutorial, combat arena and platforming section

 This prototype was created for the course 'Gameplay Programming' at Hochschule der Medien, Stuttgart

+## The prototype has been submitted for grading, therefore I won't be adding any more content or mechanics.
+But I will probably attempt to recreate the prototype in C++ at some point, to expand my knowledge in that language